chrismannina/cs467-capstone/docs/plan_and_ideas.md

 - Improve metadata to have title, description, authors, page #s
 - Create docs for llm chains being used
 - utils.py for formatting functions, doc adding, etc.

+- Issue with how metadata is gathered from the PDF when uploaded through Gradio - I lose page numbers